syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-ASP-NET-Core.md

 ## Filling forms

-An interactive form, sometimes referred to as an AcroForm is a collection of fields for gathering information interactively from the user.
-A [PDF document](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocument.html) or [existing PDF document](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) can contain any number of fields appearing in any combination of pages, all of that make a single, globally interactive form spanning the entire document.
+An interactive form sometimes referred to as an AcroForm, is a collection of fields for gathering information interactively from the user.
+A [PDF document](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocument.html) or [existing PDF document](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) contain any number of fields appearing in any combination of pages, all that make a single, globally interactive form spanning the entire document.

-.NET Core PDF library allows you to [create and manipulate existing form](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/pdf-form-fields) in PDF document using [PdfForm](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfForm.html) class.
+The .NET Core PDF library allows you to [create and manipulate existing form](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/pdf-form-fields) in a PDF document using the [PdfForm](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfForm.html) class.
 The [PdfLoadedFormFieldCollection](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedFormFieldCollection.html) class represents the entire field collection of the loaded form.
 To work with existing form documents, the following namespaces are required.

 1. Syncfusion.Pdf
 2. Syncfusion.Pdf.Parsing

-The following guide shows how to fill a sample PDF form as shown.
+The following guide shows how to fill out a sample PDF form.

 ![Filling ASP.NET Core PDF forms](GettingStarted_images/fill-pdf-forms.jpeg)

-.NET Core PDF library allows you to fill the form fields by using [PdfLoadedField](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedField.html) class.
-You can get the form field either by using its field name or field index.
+The .NET Core PDF library allows you to fill the form fields by using the [PdfLoadedField](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedField.html) class.
+Get the form field either by using its field name or field index.

 {% highlight c# tabtitle="C#" %}